Euro struggles near three-year lows on economic worries

 The dollar index =USD stood at 99.131, near Friday’s 4 1/2-month high of 99.241.

-The Australian dollar edged up as investors assessed the latest reading on coronavirus cases in China’s Hubei Province, the epicentre of the outbreak.
+The Australian dollar edged up as investors assessed the latest reading on coronavirus cases in China’s Hubei Province, the epicenter of the outbreak.

 The province reported 1,933 new cases, up slightly from the previous day after two days of falls, but the number of new deaths dropped to 100 from 139.
 Nationwide, the total infections topped 70,000.